 - What is the process to close an approved (licensed) postsecondary institution?

 - What if a postsecondary institution is operating without approval from the Higher Education Licensure Commission?

 The Higher Education Licensure Commission ("HELC" or “Commission”) is a regulatory, consumer protection body that is responsible for public protection with regard to legitimate, quality postsecondary education in the District of Columbia.
 The Commission establishes standards for postsecondary educational operations, authorizes operations, approves programs, issues or denies licenses to, and oversees, all private postsecondary educational institutions in the District of Columbia.
-Additionally, the Commission regulates and enforces postsecondary laws and regulations, maintains the student records of institutions which close and have no other repository, issues certified transcripts, and investigates student and faculty complaints against educational institutions under its jurisdiction. [top]
+Additionally, the Commission regulates and enforces postsecondary laws and regulations, maintains the student records of institutions which close and have no other repository, issues certified transcripts, and investigates complaints against educational institutions under its jurisdiction. [top]

 The Higher Education Licensure Commission licenses public and private, degree & non- degree granting, in-state and out- of-state, for profit & not-for-profit institutions including religious and tribally-controlled institutions operating in the District of Columbia.
 Additionally, the Commission licenses agents to represent out-of-state institutions or recruit on their behalf in the District. [top]

 There are specific criteria for which an institution may apply to the Commission requesting an exemption from licensure.
 The eligible exemptions are found in DC Official Code § 38-1310.
 To request consideration for exempt status, an institution should complete and submit the Application for Conditional Exemption which is found here.
 If the request for an exemption is denied, the institution will need to apply for provisional licensure.